GfSE/SAF-Specification/developing-saf/concept/concepts.md

  * is dependent on System's State
 Note: A System Function does not need to expose observable output, when it changes the System's state in a way that is observable by other system functions.
 Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent on the System State, which in turn is changeable by other System Functions.
 ## System Of Interest
-An abstract element representing the SOI.
-Base for specific perspectives on SOI (logical , physical)
+An abstract element representing a SOI.
+Base class for specific kinds of SOIs.
 ## System Partial Function
 exposed in viewpoint [Logical Functional Mapping Viewpoint](../viewpoints/Logical-Functional-Mapping-Viewpoint.md)